Benign Prostatic Hyperplasia (BPH) or Prostate Enlargement

 It is still uncertain as to what causes BPH, but it may be linked to changes in hormone levels caused by the aging process.

 Throughout their lives, men produce testosterone, an important male hormone, and small amounts of estrogen, a female hormone.
-As men ages, the amount of active testosterone in the blood decreases, leaving a relatively higher proportion of estrogen.
-Studies done have suggested that BPH may occur because of the relatively higher amount of estrogen, which within the gland increases the activity of substances that promote cell growth.
+As men age, the amount of active testosterone in the blood decreases, leaving a relatively higher proportion of estrogen.
+Studies have suggested that BPH may occur because of the relatively higher amount of estrogen, which within the gland increases the activity of substances that promote cell growth.

 It appears that some cases of BPH may be forms of prostatitis.
 Patients with the same symptoms are often diagnosed with prostatitis if they are under 50 and with BPH if they are older.
 There is also speculation that untreated prostatitis can eventually become BPH.